PassMark USB3.0 Loop back plug FAQ

 First, make sure the port under test provides a clean 5V output.
 Then check the Device Manager to see if a new entry is being added when you plug in the device (such as "Cypress FX3 Bootloader Device" or "Unknown Device" or "West Bridge").
 If so, it means the firmware is wiped out.

 If it is recognized as "Cypress FX3 Bootloader Device", then all you need to do is to run the firmware updater to reflash the firmware onto the device.

 If there is an "Unknown Device" item, you should install the correct driver first, then run the firmware updater to reflash the firmware.

 If there is a "West Bridge" item, you can try reassigning the correct driver, then run the firmware updater to reflash the firmware.

 If you don't see any new entry, then that means the plug is broken.

 Q. USB3 plug shows "Fatal Error.
 Update software and reconnect the plug".
 What does this error message mean?

 It means you are using an old version of the test software (either USB3Test application or BurnInTest).
-New firmwares are no longer compatible with the old versions of the test softwares.
+Firmware V2.0 and later needs BurnInTest version 8.1 build 1016 or later.
 Updating the software will resolve this issue.

 Q. The red Error LED goes on.
 What does this mean?